 What to expect at the Louvre Abu Dhabi

 A cultural masterpiece simply not to be missed on your UAE itinerary, the Louvre Abu Dhabi opened to the public in November 2017.
 The building alone is one of the city’s most incredible landmarks.

 The Louvre is one of many ambitious projects set to transform this Middle East city.
-Marked by its giant metalic domed roof it is a distinctly modern, eye-catching and intriguing building.
+Marked by its giant metallic domed roof it is a distinctly modern, eye-catching and intriguing building.

 Describing itself as an art and humanitarian museum, your journey through the Louvre Abu Dhabi begins in the Great Vestibule.
-From here you are then walked through numbered galleries.
+From here you are then walked through numbered galleries covering over 9,200sqm.